oVirt/ovirt-site/source/feature/detailedquota.html.md

 *   user1
 *   group2

-The resource to limit, can be specific like Cluster or Storage Data, but can also be defined for global resource.
+The limitation on the resource, can be specified like specific Cluster or Storage Data, but the limitation can also be defined for global resource.
-The global resource defines limitation on the Data Center for a specific type (Storage or Runtime).
+The global resource defines limitation on the Data Center for a specific type (Storage or runtime).
-Note that run time resources, can be referenced as one entity to limit.
-(Although for Storage Domains it will not be supported for now).
+Note that runtime resources, can be referenced as one entity to limit.
+(Although for Storage Domains, it will not be supported for now).

 For example, The following limitations, are indicating global limitation on the Cluster and the Storage: